Roseann Runte: Career

 On January 7, 2008, The Globe and Mail announced that Runte would become president of Carleton University in Ottawa.

 On March 24, 2017, a press release from Carleton University announced that Runte would be leaving to pursue another leadership opportunity as of July 31, 2017.
+She then served as president and CEO of the Canada Foundation for Innovation until 2024.

 Critical acclaim and recognition

 Runte's poetry has been translated into English, Chinese, Korean, Japanese and Romanian.
 While much of her writing is poetry, she is also noted for her works on cultural studies, with emphasis on the role of women in society.

 Runte has been awarded the Order of Canada, the French Order of Merit, fellowship in the Royal Society, the Queen Elizabeth II Golden Jubilee Medal, the Palmes Académiques and a prize from the Académie française.
 Runte currently sits on the board of directors of Montreal-based National Bank of Canada.